Codebrahma/codebrahma.github.io/_posts/2014-01-05-experience-in-the-gcrc-2014.markdown

 ### Invited Talk - Coby Randquist([@kobier](https://twitter.com/kobier "Koby's twitter profile"))

 Coby is the founder of [confreaks(http://confreaks.com/ "Confreaks home page")].
 This talk was basically about how confreaks was founded and the path in which confreaks came though etc.

-### Lunch

-The lunch was a buffet, with variety of foods.
-They provided fish, chicken, prawn, ghee rice, paneer makhni etc. And deserts were served too.
-We guys met with other fellow developers and were discussing about a variety of things.
-I got introduced by vysakh to [Dheeraj Kumar](https://twitter.com/codepodu "Dheeraj's twitter profile") and [Vamsee Kanakala](https://twitter.com/vamsee "Vamsee's twitter profile").
-We talked with these guys for a while and we were chased away for the next speech.
-And thus, an awesome lunch came to an end.

 ### The Rails Girls Summer of Code journey - Sakshi Jain, Pallavi Shastry